jayaprakash14a/Amazon-Cart/README.md

 - **Wishlist Management**: Uses `wishItemsState` to store wishlist items.
 - **Add to Cart**: Each wishlist item has an "Add to Cart" button, which adds the item to `cartItemsState`.
 - **User Feedback**: A tooltip displays "Added to Cart" upon adding a wishlist item to the cart.

-Yes, here’s a more **README-friendly format** for the Student TODOs, with clearer headings and bullet points for easy reading:

 ---

 ## TODOs

-Implement the following features to improve functionality and user experience:
+To implement the following features to improve functionality and user experience:

 ### 1. Delete and Undo Option
 - **Objective**: Add a delete option to remove items from the wishlist, with an "Undo" option to restore the last deleted item.